Top Menu

 2. INSTALL THE RAILS & STILES

-Cut and install the left and right sides or stiles.
-They go all the way from the very top to the bottom of the door.
-Use wood glue and 5/8" brad nails to set them in place.
+Cut and install the left and right sides, or stiles, from the top to the bottom of the door.
+Set them in place with wood glue and 5/8" brad nails.

-Cut and install the rails or top and bottom lattice pieces the same way.
+Cut and install the rails or top and bottom lattice pieces similarly.

 3. DRILL HOLES & INSTALL HINGES

-Follow the directions that come with the hinges to drill the holes.
-I used my Rockler Jig It which always makes this process fairly easy.
+To install the door hinges, follow the directions on the hinges' packaging to drill the holes.
+I used my Rockler Jig It, which makes this process easy.

-On the short cabinet doors, the holes were set at 3" from the top and 3" from the bottom edge of the door.
+The hinge holes on the short cabinet doors were set at 3" from the top and 3" from the bottom edge of the door.

-On the long doors, three hinges were installed, one in the center and two at 4" from top and bottom.
+The long doors were installed with three hinges, one in the center and two 4" from top to bottom.

 | Jig It | 35 mm 110-degree Full Overlay Cabinet Hinge | Milwaukee Drill and Driver |